IBMProjectEventStore/db2eventstore-IoT-Analytics/container/README.md

 ```

 #### Step 2: Build the docker image
 In all scenarios below, the machine that will build and run the docker image needs docker installed and running, git installed, access to the internet, and about 6 GB of free disk space.
+##### Install Docker
 On either:
 - Mac OS 11.4 and [docker desktop](https://www.docker.com/products/docker-desktop) (tested with Docker version `20.10.7, build f0df350` MacBook Pro 16 inch 2019 model) installed and running or;
 - linux desktop or server (CentOS 7.9 & CentOS 8.4 work fine, Red Hat 8.4 only works with Docker and not Podman) that has docker already installed and running.
 See https://docs.docker.com/engine/install/ for instructions on installing docker.
 Linux is the most common OS used.
 - Windows 10 21H1 or greater with [docker desktop](https://www.docker.com/products/docker-desktop) installed and running with [Windows Subsystem for Linux 2 (WSL 2)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) integration enabled with a Linux distro from Windows installed (this was tested with Kali Linux from the Microsoft Store in Windows 10).
 In July 2021 Microsoft greatly simplified the instalation of WSL2 and linux distributions.
 You just need to run from either DOS prompt or Powersheel with Administrator privlidges `wsl --install` to install WSL2 with Ubuntu.
 You need to be running Windows 10 version 2004 or higher, and have the [KB5004296](https://betanews.com/2021/07/30/microsoft-releases-kb5004296-update-for-windows-10-to-fix-game-performance-problems-and-more/) update installed to take advantage of this new single command WSL installation procedure. [see here for more details](https://betanews.com/2021/07/31/microsoft-just-made-it-even-easier-to-install-windows-subsystem-for-linux-in-windows-11-and-10/) and Microsoft's blog about it [here](https://devblogs.microsoft.com/commandline/install-wsl-with-a-single-command-now-available-in-windows-10-version-2004-and-higher/).
 - Here is a good [youtube video that shows you how to install WSL2 and Kali Linux on Windows 10 using the older more complicated method](https://www.youtube.com/watch?v=AfVH54edAHU).
 Kali Linux is an offshoot of Ubuntu.
 Below is a screenshot of configuring docker on Windows with WSL
    ![](https://github.com/IBMProjectEventStore/db2eventstore-IoT-Analytics/blob/master/images/docker-windows10-wsl.png)

+   ##### Windows 10 Only
    **Getting this to work on Windows 10 is more challenging of a setup and is not recommended.**  In the Kali linux command prompt run the following commands
    ```
    sudo su -